tiagofsanchez/tiagofsanchez/content/posts/2021-01-25-my-digital-graden-as-a-gatsby-theme.md

 - SEO (Sitemap, OpenGraph tags)
 - Sound on a couple of buttons with [use-sound](https://github.com/joshwcomeau/use-sound)
 - A dashboard with your writing stats
+- Ah, not to mention that it is responsive

 # 🎨 The options for your theme